 So what can you do about all these issues surrounding bankruptcy and assets?
 How can you protect yourself in the worst-case scenario?

-A discretionary trust may be the answer.
+And, depending on your circumstance, a discretionary trust may be the answer.

 What is a Discretionary Trust?